 The current version of CustomizerGod for Windows 10 supports changing the Start button icon on the taskbar as well as change various other icons on the taskbar like Task View, Cortana, Touch Keyboard, volume icon, battery icon, and Action Center.

 The tool can also be used to change the default folder icon of Windows 10.
 In addition to that, you can change hundreds of general icons with ease.

-To help users safely change system icons, the software automatically backups the original icon before changing it with custom one.
-This way, you can you can restore original icons later if and when required by simply selecting an icon and then clicking Restore button.
+To help users safely change system icons, the software automatically backups the original icon before replacing it with a custom one.
+This way, you can you can restore original icons later if and when required by simply selecting an icon and then clicking the Restore button.

 It also packs in a tool to clear and reset the icon cache.
-For the initiated, if you’re seeing old icons even after replacing them with custom icons, you need to clear the icon cache.
-You can clear the icon cache by clicking the button next to Restore button and then clicking either Quick Clear or Full Clear button under Icon cache section.
+For the initiated, if you see old icons even after replacing them with custom icons, you need to clear the icon cache.
+You can clear the icon cache by clicking the button next to the Restore button and then clicking either Quick Clear or Full Clear button under the Icon cache section.

-CustomizerGod is a standalone software and runs without an installation.
-Download, extract the zip file and run it.
+CustomizerGod is a standalone software and runs without any installation.
+Download, extract the zip file, and run it.
 The software must be run with administrator rights.

 CustomizerGod is compatible with both 32-bit and 64-bit types of Windows 10.